bgross0/tempo1/docs/architecture-overview.md

 ## 10. Performance Architecture

-TaskJet is built for performance:
+Tempo is built for performance:

 ### Frontend Performance
 - Next.js Static Generation where possible